ddan9/jethub-wifi-ap/README.md

 #### Description:

-These scripts created for JetHub H1.
+These scripts created for JetHub H1 developed by JetHome.
 Scripts makes it able to use Wi-Fi AP (Access Point) mode, that is imposible by default

 - Target OS: Armbian (but I think it will work on Ubuntu too)
 - Target Device: JetHub H1, Fn-Link 6222B-SRC (RTL8822CS), meson64 (aarch64, ARM64)